Laky2k8/lakys_incredible_isometric_renderer/README.md

 <br>

 # How to build
 Just set up a C++ development environment with Raylib (or if you port it your preferred renderer).
 Then just build the project with any compiler you like.
-There is only one requirement: The used renderer must be passed as a flag, for example <code>-DUSE_RAYLIB</code> for Raylib.
+There is only one requirement: The used renderer must be passed as a flag, for example <code>-DUSE_RAYLIB</code> for Raylib. <br>
 **WARNING: I only tested the code on Windows.
 I can not guarantee that it will build on Linux or Mac OS, but it probably should :)**

 # How to run
-To run the engine, just download the newest release, unzip and launch `IsometricEngine.exe`.
+To run the engine, just download the newest release, unzip and launch `IsometricEngine.exe`. <br>
+To change the model, place a new model+texture in the assets folder and change the code to use that; Sorry, no way of changing it in the release version - yet :)